10 Pro Tips - Saltwater Fly Fishing from a Panga

 Written by Rob Mukai on Dec.
 13, 2018

 For a first-time saltwater angler, or even a more experienced angler, getting up on the front of the panga and having a school of large permit heading toward you is an un-nerving experience.
 Your fly is hung up on your line, you can’t get your rod to load, and your fishing buddy is mercilessly mocking you.
 When a group of permit starts heading your way, there are a lot of things that can go wrong.
 This article will help you in preparation for that moment.
 These are some simple tips to help make sure you are ready for that cast.

 Before you even make your trip, understand that your median cast for permit is going to be about 50-60 feet.
 Bones 40-50 feet.
 For a trout fisherman that sounds like a long cast.
-However, with modern weight forward lines, the heaviest part of the line is 30-40 feet.
+However, with modern weight forward lines, the heaviest part of the line is the first 30-40 feet.
 With a 9-foot rod, and 10 ft leader, if you can cast just the weight forward part of the line, you are casting 50-60 feet.
 So, first thing before you get here, practice casting that amount of line.
 With a double haul is better.
+Use a hula hoop for a target.
 Try getting it from fly in hand to 50-60 feet in 3 or fewer false casts.

 2. Measure your strip